Brinkbit/http-fs-api/README.md

   Flags
   + `recursive` - Deep search.
 Defaults to shallow.

-  The API MUST support:
+  The implementation MUST support querying the following fields:
   + `name`
   + `parent`

-  The API MAY support:
+  The implementation MAY support querying the following fields:
   + `type`
   + `size`
   + `dateCreated`